Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 Thanks for brining up the topic, Kantar!
 I have read your post about Gen Z and I mostly agree with you.

 To begin with, I agree that Gen Z is more money conscious.
-This is shown by the popularity of product reviews, which previously weren't nearly as popular as they are today.
+This is shown through product reviews, which previously either didnt exists or were niec